NeodymiumFerBore/wiki-pages/docs/Network/wireshark_from_remote_tcpdump.md

 The best way to stop capturing is to interrupt your ssh connection (++ctrl+c++).
 The `tcpdump` command will be killed and Wireshark will just act as if you clicked on the "Stop capturing" button, because its input interface does not exist anymore.

-You can save the capture locally as a pcap file, just like you would do if you were capturing from a local interface.
+You can save the capture locally as a pcap file, just like if you were capturing from a local interface.
 Magic!